 If your dog has sensitive skin you may notice them constantly itching or licking their fur.
 Their skin will also be irritated, observable by red patches, swelling, heat, and dry, flaky patches.
 If parasites are involved, you may even see some red bumps, lumps or spots.

 It’s important to note that when there is an allergen involved, there may be a genetic component to their skin sensitivity.
 Certain breeds like Bulldogs, Designer dogs (like doodles), and German Shepherds are more susceptible to developing sensitivities simply from genetics.
+Yeast infections can also be triggered by allergies, but require a different approach to treatment prescribed by your vet or potentially at home with these yeast infection remedies.

 A healthy diet does wonders for every dog’s overall health and well being.
 This is especially true for those canines with sensitive skin.